gato365/emandoesgato365/content/post/2022-03-21-using-learnr-to-teach-the-basics/index.md

 active: false
 ---

-# Designing 1st Activity with learnr & grader
+# Designing an Activity with learnr & grader

 This is not for the faint...
 It is not hard if you already know the ins and outs of R markdown but the level of creativity is on a different level.